gaberull/CountingCards/README.md

         * get adjusted strategy based on count of the deck vs dealer's shown card
     - Get current running count and true count (ratio of running count to decks remaining)
     - List rules of the game
-    - Add funds after running out
+    - Add on funds to bankroll
     - Quit with option from menu prompt
 - Net session results are displayed at end of game, when the quit option is requested
 - Testing Mode (hidden feature):